 A specific incident around me talking a lot, one that really sticks in my mind was during a lesson at school (possibly an English lesson).
 It’s very simple, I was talking a lot, I’m sure it was disruptive to the class, I accept this.
 The issue was the reaction of the teacher, I think his name was Mr. England.

 So there I was, perhaps 12 or 13, talking (but not necessarily saying anything ‘wrong’ as such), then, the teacher picked up a roll of gaffer tape, and proceeded to gag me with it by wrapping it around my head, covering my mouth so I couldn’t speak.
+I think the rest of the class were either silent or laughed, adding to me feeling invalidated, just for being me.

 Rules For Living